1964

 $6–20

 There is no single "safe dose."
-Effects rise with dose, potency, and how often it's used — and the same dose hits a teenager and an adult very differently.
+Effects rise with dose, potency, and frequency — and the same dose hits a teenager and an adult very differently.

 Consumer start